Aldo Leopold Park

 Picnic Shelter

-Picnic shelters are smaller, open-air structures that provide a little shade and typically some seating.
-They do not provide protection from severe weather, such as lightning.
+Picnic shelters, also called sun shelters, are smaller, open-air structures that provide a little shade and typically some seating.
+They do not protect from severe weather, such as lightning.
 A picnic shelter may be reserved or used on a first-come, first-served basis if not previously reserved.

 - BEFORE reserving, be sure to see Parks Projects.
 We are continually improving our park system and some of these improvements may impact a nearby shelter.